namnv609/ruby_date_time.dart/README.md

 # ruby_date_time.dart
-Extension some functions for DateTime class
+Extend some functions for DateTime class, powered by extension